snowmeltarcade/projectkitchen/documentation/functional/workstations.md

 Items (ingredients, plates etc...) all have different sizes and cannot overlap.
 This means that the number of items a player stores on a workstation is limited.

 If a player passes an item to a workstation that has no space, this item is spoiled by falling on the floor.
 Players are made aware that a workstation has no space before they commit to passing to it, although there is no game mechanic to stop them from passing the item if they choose to do so.
+If they choose to still pass an ingredient, it falls to the floor and is spoiled.
 If a plate falls to the floor, it smashes and cannot be restocked during that level.

 ## Types